tannergaucher/personal-site/content/blog/2019/How-To-Write-Technical-Blog-Posts-By-Quincy-Larson/index.md

 The video is very much worth worth the 15 minute watch.
 Here's my outline of his talk.

-1. Create Substance
+## Create Substance

 - Write something that matters
 - All the buzzwords in the world can't save your writing if it doesn't have substance
 - Do homework
 - Know the topic you are writing about
 - Know what's been written about the topic
 - Even if a specific topic been heavily covered, there are many possible permutations

-    - Experience level
-    - Level of defail
-    - Language or technology specific
-    - Apply a different example to the topic
-    - Humor

-    > "Pro Tip: Expect to put an hour or more into every minute the reader will spend reading".
+> Pro Tip: Expect to put an hour or more into every minute the reader will spend reading.

-2. Package for Consumption
+## Package for Consumption

-- What is packaging?
+What is packaging?

 - Headline

   - Good one makes all the difference
   - If you're going to fine-tune one aspect, make it this

 - Images

   - Recent study: 86% of top blog posts include at least one image

 - Formatting

   - Break up text with subheads, pull quotes

 - Platform

-3. Publicize Like Crazy
+## Publicize Like Crazy